MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-manage-app-governance.md

 :::image type="content" source="media\app-governance\app-governance-add-on-arch.png" alt-text="The integration of app governance with Azure AD and Defender for Cloud Apps." lightbox="media\app-governance\app-governance-add-on-arch.png":::

-App governance sends its alerts to Defender for Cloud Apps and Microsoft 365 Defender, and receives alerts from Defender for Cloud Apps, to enable more detailed analysis of app-based security incidents.

-- App governance alerts show up in Microsoft 365 Defender alerts list as alerts with the Detection source field set to "App Governance"
+App governance sends its alerts to Microsoft 365 Defender to enable more detailed analysis of app-based security incidents.
+App governance alerts show up in Microsoft 365 Defender alerts list as alerts with the Detection source field set to "App Governance"
-- App governance alerts show up in the Defender for Cloud Apps alerts list as alerts with the Policy field set to one of the following:
-  - Microsoft 365 OAuth App Governance
-  - Microsoft 365 OAuth Phishing Detection
-  - Microsoft 365 OAuth App Reputation
-- Defender for Cloud Apps alerts appear in the app governance alerts list as alerts with Source set to Defender for Cloud Apps